warmana/cloudant-docs-fork/source/includes/api/_advanced_replication.md

 this property was not needed (it didn't exist in fact).
 This is because at the moment of triggering the replication, it has information about the authenticated user.

 With the replicator database,
-since it's a regular database, the information about the authenticated user is only present at the moment the replication document is written to the database - the replicator database implementation is like a `_changes` feed consumer (with `?include_docs=true`) that reacts to what was written to the replicator database - in fact this feature could be implemented with an external script/program.
+since it's a regular database, the information about the authenticated user is only present at the moment the replication document is written to the database.
+The replicator database implementation is like a `_changes` feed consumer with `?include_docs=true`;
+it reacts to what was written to the replicator database.
+Indeed,
+this feature could be approximated with an external script program.

-This implementation detail implies that for non admin users, a *user\_ctx* property, containing the user's name and a subset of his/her roles, must be defined in the replication document.
+This implementation detail implies that for non admin users, a `user_ctx` property, containing the user's name and a subset of their roles, _must_ be defined in the replication document.
-This is ensured by the document update validation function present in the default design document of the replicator database.
+This is enforced by the document update validation function present in the default design document of the replicator database.
-This validation function also ensures that a non admin user can set a user name property in the `user_ctx` property that doesn't match his/her own name (same principle applies for the roles).
+The validation function also ensures that a non admin user can set a user name property in the `user_ctx` property that does not match their own name.
+The same principle also applies for user roles.

+For admins, the `user_ctx` property is optional.
+If the property is missing,
-For admins, the `user_ctx` property is optional, and if it's missing it defaults to a user context with name *null* and an empty list of roles - this means design documents will not be written to local targets.
-If writing design documents to local targets is desired, then a user context with the roles *\_admin* must be set explicitly.
+the value defaults to a user context with name `null`, and an empty list of roles.
+This means design documents will not be written to local targets.
+If writing design documents to local targets is desired, then a user context with the role `_admin` must be set explicitly.

+Also,
-Also, for admins the `user_ctx` property can be used to trigger a replication on behalf of another user.
-This is the user context that will be passed to local target database document validation functions.
+admins can use the `user_ctx` property to trigger a replication on behalf of another user.
+The `user_ctx` value is the user context that is passed to local target database document validation functions.

 <aside class="warning" role="complementary" aria-label="ctxonlylocal">The `user_ctx` property only has an effect for local endpoints.</aside>

+For admins,
+the `user_ctx` property is optional.
+For regular non-admin users,
-As stated before, for admins the `user_ctx` property is optional, while for regular (non admin) users it's mandatory.
-When the roles property of `user_ctx` is missing, it defaults to the empty list *[ ]*.
+the property is mandatory.
+When the roles property of `user_ctx` is missing, it defaults to the empty list `[ ]`.

 ### Performance related options